Mixed salad greens with fried halloumi, nuts, seeds & a Za’atar vinaigrette.

 - 1/2 cup olive oil

-- 3/4 cup mixture of sliced almonds, unsalted cashews, pumpkin and sunflower seeds (whatever ratio you prefer).
+- 3/4 cup mixture of sliced almonds unsalted cashews, pumpkin and sunflower seeds (whatever ratio you prefer).

 Instructions